manupanu/FoosLadder/README.md

 ### 2. Run with Docker Compose

-1. Ensure your `.env.local` file is present in the project root, or set the required environment variables in your environment.
+1. Ensure your `.env` file is present in the project root (you can copy `.env.example` and fill in the values).
-2. Start the app:
+2. Start the app and the Cloudflare Tunnel:

 ```sh
 docker compose up --build
 ```

-The app will be available at [http://localhost:3000](http://localhost:3000).
+The app will be available at [http://localhost:3000](http://localhost:3000) and also accessible via the Cloudflare Tunnel URL provided in the `cloudflared` service logs.

 > **Note:**
 >
-> - The container expects the following environment variables: `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`, and `NEXT_PUBLIC_FOOSBALL_PASSWORD`.
+> - The `foosladder` container expects the following environment variables: `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`, and `NEXT_PUBLIC_FOOSBALL_PASSWORD`.
+> - The `cloudflared` container expects the `CLOUDFLARED_TUNNEL_TOKEN` environment variable.
-> - The default exposed port is `3000`.
-You can change the host port in `docker-compose.yml` if needed.
+> - The default exposed port for the FoosLadder app is `3000`.
+You can change the host port in `docker-compose.yml` if needed (though the primary access when using the tunnel will be through the Cloudflare URL).

 ## Project Structure